Generlate/Handbook/README.md

 ## The Plan

-The plan for Generlate is to create an innovative tool that will automate the majority of processes included in modern building design.
-Development of the application is published on Youtube at https://www.youtube.com/channel/UCQFeRy_NDvUsA0VmuJNBUYQ
+The plan for Generlate is to create a tool that will automate the majority of processes included in modern building design.
+Development of the application is published on Youtube at http://www.youtube.com/@generlate/videos

-# Main Features To Come

--   ML image generator
--   ML model generator
--   Trait optomizer
--   Object recognition
--   Metaverse Integration
--   Export to common architecture file types: .ai, .ps, .3dm, .dwg, etc.
--   Integrated libraries to replace field experts
--   visual scripting

 # Short Term Goals

 Roadmap at [Roadmap](Roadmap.md)

-We would like to have a proof of concept by 2023.
+We would like to have a proof of concept by 2026.
 This will probably include a basic ML algorithm, which can produce editable models.